UnderscoreBrad/BasicBot_PY/README.md

 **Important Setup Information:**

-BasicBot requires you install the following Python packages: discord.py, python-dotenv, youtube\_dl, youtube\_search
+BasicBot requires you install the following Python packages: discord.py, python-dotenv, youtube-dl, youtube-search

+If on Linux, run ./autosetup to install these packages as needed.
+You may need to use chmod 755 autosetup first.

 BasicBot requires Server Members Intent to function.
 This is how it DMs and mentions users.